-The annual report has been submitted to council as per the legislative prescripts and requirements.
-The final annual and oversight report was adopted by Council on 28 January 2020.
+The annual report has been submitted to council as per the legislative prescripts and requirements but could not be completed due to the fact that the External Audit was not completed in time.
+The final annual and oversight report was adopted by Council in March 2021 and are currently out for public input.